afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w6-notes.md

 - A reactive motion planner is one that takes in local information from the robot's surroundings in order to generate a trajectory that is collision-free and makes progress towards some goal location.
 - We'll stick to static environments in this module as a first step on our way to planning behaviors and paths for self-driving cars.
 - We'll also introduce the concepts of path prediction and collision checking as we go along.
-- In this video, we'll be discussing how to generate trajectories in a discrete setting for a sequence of control inputs to our robot model.
+- In this lesson, we'll be discussing how to generate trajectories in a discrete setting for a sequence of control inputs to our robot model.
-- By the end of this video, you should understand the difference between a kinematic and dynamic motion model and you should have a firm grasp of the bicycle model that we introduced in course one.
+- By the end of this lesson, you should understand the difference between a kinematic and dynamic motion model and you should have a firm grasp of the bicycle model that we introduced in course one.
 - In addition, you should be able to generate trajectories from control inputs for our bicycle model.

 **Kinematic vs Dynamic Model**